Atta Muhammad Bhanbhro: Awards

 He was the recipient of the Madar-i-Watan award given by the Sindh Taraqi Pasand Party, a left-wing Pakistani political party.
 During Pervez Musharraf's regime, he was nominated for the Pride of Performance award by Asif Ali Zardari, but he refused to accept it in protest of son's death who was abducted by unknown persons, and found dead with torture marks on his body.
 In 2004, he was awarded Latif Award in recognition of his work on Shah Abdul Latif Bhittai, a Sindhi Philosopher, scholar, saint, and poet.

 Death

 Bhanbhro died in Bachal Bhanbhro village of Hingorja, Khairpur, Pakistan near village Mothparja on 3 June 2020.
-His will was revealed after his death which made Atta Muhammad Bhanbhro a topic of discussion and it also went viral on social media.
-According to his will, he is buried upside down so that he should continue to kiss his motherland Sindh until he himself is not decomposed into the sand.
-The second thing he said in his will was, his grave should be locked with chains and a banner should be pasted on this grave that a slave is buried here.
-The chains should not be opened until the Sindh is given freedom.
-The will went viral with the title "his lips kissed the soil of Sindh".